 Hard Scrambled Eggs are the kind found most often in American diners.
 Learn how to make them at home here.

 Hard Scrambled Eggs are usually made by cracking the eggs directly into the skillet or onto the grill.
 Then they’re mixed up on the hot surface while they cook.
-Due to this, some of the whites start solidifying before they have been completely incorporated into the yolks, resulting in streaks of white in the scrambled eggs.
+Due to this, some of the whites start solidifying before they have been completely incorporated into the yolks, resulting in streaks of white in the scrambled eggs and large, drier curds throughout.

 Melt some butter or margarine in a skillet.